USDA Loans – USDA Loan Rates & Requirements (Updated For 2019)

 However, you can’t control your mortgage rates.

 Mortgage rates are “born” on Wall Street; based on the price of a special type of bond called a mortgage-backed security (MBS).
-Then, after the price of a mortgage bond is set, your mortgage lender acts as middleman between you and the MBS market, setting the final rate you get in your quote.
+Then, after the price of a mortgage bond is set, your mortgage lender acts as a middleman between you and the MBS market, setting the final rate you get in your quote.

 This is why it’s always smart to comparison shop lenders — each bank will play its middleman role differently.